Nevenall/sufficient-reason/System/Working_Magick.md

   These may be any number of dice of any size, you may choose an effect die larger then d12 by adding additional dice to that effect.
 The larger an Effect Die the grander the scope and power of your spell.

-  If you wish to affect more then one target you may choose multiple Effect Dice.
+  If you wish to affect more then one target assign each an Effect Die.

-  You may choose any effect dice you wish, but keep in mind Reality will be rolling all these dice to attempt to counter your feat.

   Successes | Effect Dice | Feat       | Examples
   :--------:|:-----------:|:----------:|:---------